 “It wasn’t me, pal, I ain’t hit no poison shops in years!” – Matt Dillon as Bob, Drugstore Cowboy: Workprint

 Second, there’s the music.
-Since the videotape lacks credits, for years I struggled to find out what the songs were, and there is still one Hawaiian slack-key guitar piece that I can’t figure out.
+Since the videotape lacks credits, for years I struggled to find out what the songs were, and there is still one Hawaiian slack-key guitar piece that I’m unsure about.
 It’s unclear why some of the Workprint songs were removed from the Avenue cut.
 Perhaps licensing issues, or maybe they were always intended as placeholders for Elliot Goldenthal’s dissonant jazz cues, which comprised half of the original soundtrack.
-One sequence in particular deserves mention.
+One sequence in particular deserves mention since it’s the best music-driven montage Van Sant has ever filmed.
 It occurs halfway through the police’s duplex raid, as Detective Gentry and the cops hunt for the hidden dope stash.
-Instead of Bob answering Gentry’s question “What’s it gonna be?”–as in, “Will you give us the drugs or will we trash your place?”–there is a pause.
-Instead of an answer, Elis Regina’s voice drops in from nowhere with the opening line of “Águas de Março”, and her duet with Tom Jobim then continues over a montage of furniture demolition, the knifing of sofas, the emptying of cereal boxes; there is a brief exterior shot of the shadows of axes coming down in the duplex windows, then a slow pan up a landscape of leftover debris: Coca-Cola bottles, Fidel Castro’s photo, furniture legs, insulation.
-In the Avenue cut, there is just a fade to black after Gentry’s question and a truncated debris shot, without music, ending with the cast sitting covered in blankets for reasons that are vague (since the preceding scene of cops shredding their clothing was removed.)
-Approaches like this epitomize the differences between the two versions.
+Instead of Bob answering Gentry’s question “What’s it gonna be?”–as in, “Will you give us the drugs or will we trash your home?”–there is a long silent pause of apprehension.
+Then, instead of an answer, Elis Regina’s voice drops from nowhere, and her duet “Águas de Março” with Antonio Carlos Jobim continues over a montage of furniture demolition, the knifing of sofas, the emptying of cereal boxes; there is a brief exterior shot of the shadows of axes coming down in the duplex windows, then a slow pan up a landscape of leftover debris: Coca-Cola bottles, Fidel Castro’s photo, furniture legs, insulation.
+Van Sant takes his time; nothing is rushed.
+Brazilian beats and alternating staccato voices are stretched lovingly over the canvas of junky culture.
+In the Avenue cut, there is just a fade to black after Gentry’s question and a truncated debris shot, without music, ending with the cast sitting nude and covered in blankets for reasons that are vague (since the preceding scene of cops shredding their clothing was removed.)
+Approaches like this epitomize the difference between the two versions.
 Maybe it was Hollywood, with one eye on the editing clock.
-Just as they wanted Burroughs removed, perhaps they trimmed all bits tangential to the storyline.
-But the “Águas de Março” sequence in Workprint is really exceptional and the film lacks without it.
-Desmond Dekker’s “Israelites” is still present but less prominent, being used as source music in the apartment’s interior, not an incidental cue.
+Just as they wanted William S. Burroughs removed, perhaps they trimmed all bits tangential to the storyline.
+But for this “Águas de Março” sequence, it’s as if, for Godard’s Band of Outsiders, a decision was made to eliminate the dance because it offered little with regard to plot progression.
+Other great songs forever associated with the film, like Desmond Dekker’s “Israelites”, are still present, albeit less prominently in the mix and as source music in apartment interiors, not incidental cues.

-Apart from music, there are several great added sequences from the novel.
-Diane’s sister comes by to bring clothes and belittle Bob, which explains their ill-fitting clothes in the Avenue cut.
-In two other missing scenes, Diane attempts to score drugs from a doctor, and Diane and Rick talk out a plan to continue stealing following Bob’s departure to rehab.
+Apart from music, there are several noteworthy added sequences from the novel.
+Diane’s sister arrives to bring clothing and belittle Bob, which explains their ill-fitting clothes in the Avenue cut.
+The sister sequence also stands as a nice-if-brief antidote to Bob’s misogyny, and it’s too bad it wasn’t retained.
+In two other deleted sequences, Diane attempts to score drugs from a doctor, and Diane and Rick establish a plan to continue stealing following Bob’s departure to rehab.
 Of the alternate takes, the one at the rehab clinic when Bob is being asked questions by the social worker (brilliantly played by Beah Richards) is altogether different, with a slow French New Wave-ish back-and-forth pan as he answers her questions.
 Another vastly improved sequence is when Nadine asks if the crew can get a dog, thus starting the hex spiral.
-Canned dramatic music is inserted here.
+Canned dramatic music is inserted here, which fits the film’s aesthetic perfectly.
 “It’s over.
 We ain’t going to the coast.
-We ain’t going anywhere,” Bob mutters behind horns, strings, and crashing percussion that sounds like it’s ripped from a 70s TV crime procedural.
+We ain’t going anywhere,” Bob mutters behind horns, strings, and crashing percussion that sounds like it’s ripped from an old crime procedural.
+Such incidental music comes up repeatedly throughout.
+It injects ironic humor, which is fitting since, again, Van Sant has referred to the film as a dark comedy.
 It’s clear that many funny elements did not survive.
 Odd lines from the novel that are admiringly goofy in Workprint (“Hot dawg!” is a keeper) are gone from Avenue.
-It seems that at some point in the editing, the decision was made to emphasize Bob’s patriarchal toughness and redemption at the expense of junky weirdness and paranoid melodrama.
+It seems that at some point in the editing, as the film became hyperfocused on its protagonist, the decision was made to emphasize his patriarchal toughness and redemption at the expense of junky weirdness and paranoid melodrama.

-This shaky redemption is conveyed through the bookending device that begins and ends the original film.
-From the outset, in the ambulance, we hear Bob’s half-dead, mellowed-out opinions about everyone on his crew as we watch their home-movies running through his brain.
+This shaky redemption is mainly conveyed through the bookending device that both begins and ends the original film.
+From the outset, in the ambulance, we hear Bob’s half-dead and/or mellowed-out opinions about everyone on his crew as we watch their home-movies running through his brain.
 We are not allowed to be introduced to the characters through their actions.
-We must first hear Bob’s impressions of them and how he has come to define their identities, assigning him an omnipotent God-like quality from the beginning.
+We must first hear Bob’s impressions of them and how he has come to define their identities, which assigns him an omnipotent God-like quality from the beginning.
 Conversely, the linear Workprint cut starts in a more egalitarian manner, loud and fast with aerial car shots of the crew en route to the “epilepsy routine”, using an anachronistic Skinny Puppy song that is very far in tone from Abbey Lincoln’s “For All We Know.”
-It ends cold-stop, in the ambulance, with the head-shot of Dillon said to be modeled on Warhol’s short film Blowjob.
-Unlike with the Avenue cut, there’s no rehash of the home-movie at the film’s credits, over a replay of “Israelites”, a sequence which always felt to me like a tired Hollywood trope, the equivalent of a blooper reel designed to uplift any audience members who may have become depressed after hours of addicts.
+It ends cold-stop, in the ambulance, with the celebrated head-shot of Matt Dillon said to be modeled on Andy Warhol’s short film Blowjob.
+Unlike with the Avenue cut, there’s no rehash of the home-movie at the film’s concluding credits over yet another rehash of “Israelites,” a sequence which always felt to me like a tired Hollywood editing trope, the equivalent of a blooper reel designed to uplift any audience members who may have become depressed after hours of addicts.
 Interestingly, according to Dillon and Van Sant, the handheld home-movie sequence was shot by the cast post-production and was designed to be used for promotional purposes.
 (A photo from that day, taken against the famous Lovejoy columns, became the main image on the one-sheet poster).
-Which begs the question: if this was done post-production and intended for advertising, why was it then edited into the final film?
+Which begs the question: if this was done post-production and intended to provide advertising fodder, why was it edited into the final release cut?
 In Workprint, there is no nostalgia, no redemption, no resolution.
 The end is abrupt and arbitrary.
 In the book, Bob is dead-on-arrival.
 The TV Babies win.
 The hat hex is complete.

 NOTE: Workprint version is not available in Watzek’s circulating collection.
 Screening restricted to Lewis & Clark College community.